NIRSpec

 The NIRSpec (Near-Infrared Spectrograph) is one of the four scientific instruments flown on the James Webb Space Telescope (JWST).
-The JWST is the follow-on mission to the Hubble Space Telescope (HST) and is developed to receive more information about the origins of the universe by observing infrared light from the first stars and galaxies.
-In comparison to HST, its instruments will allow looking further back in time and will study the so-called Dark Ages during which the universe was opaque, about 150 to 800 million years after the Big Bang.
+The JWST is the follow-on mission to the Hubble Space Telescope (HST) and was developed to receive more information about the origins of the universe by observing infrared light from the first stars and galaxies.
+In comparison to HST, its instruments look further back in time and study the so-called Dark Ages during which the universe was opaque, about 150 to 800 million years after the Big Bang.

 The NIRSpec instrument is a multi-object spectrograph and is capable of simultaneously measuring the near-infrared spectrum of up to 100 objects like stars or galaxies with low, medium and high spectral resolutions.
 The observations are performed in a 3 arcmin × 3 arcmin field of view over the wavelength range from 0.6 μm to 5.0 μm.
 It also features a set of slits and an aperture for high contrast spectroscopy of individual sources, as well as an integral-field unit (IFU) for 3D spectroscopy.

 The instrument is a contribution of the European Space Agency (ESA) and is built by Astrium together with a group of European subcontractors.